 People who contact us via social media

-If you send us a private or direct message via social media the message will be stored by Haynes for twelve months.
+If you send us a private or direct message via social media the message will be only be stored by Haynes for the duration of the query and then deleted.
 It will not be shared with any other organisations.
-Haynes operate and manage our own social media accounts and no third parties are involved.
+Haynes operate and manage our own social media accounts and no other third parties are involved.

 People who call our telephone number